1931 Carmarthenshire County Council election: Election of aldermen

 In addition to the 53 councillors the council consisted of 17 county aldermen.
 Aldermen were elected by the council, and served a six-year term.
-Following the elections the following nine aldermen were elected (with the number of votes in each case).
+Following the elections the following nine aldermen were elected.
+Eight were retiring aldermen (some of whom had not fought an election for many years) while Joseph Roberts had been re-elected in Llanelly Division 3.